 Situated in South Bangalore, the Dodda Basavana Gudi was built by the former ruler of Vijayanagara Empire in 1537.
 This temple is believed to be the biggest Nandi temples in the world, measuring a whopping 15 feet.
 The standout feature of the temple is the tall granite statue of a bull (Nandi) that is carved from a single rock.

 The ambience of the Dodda Basavana Gudi temple lights up on the last Monday and Tuesday of the Hindu month ‘Karthika’, when the Kadalekaye Parishe Festival (groundnut fair) is held.
 At the fair, devotees offer groundnuts to the deity.
+It is one of the most famous temples in Bangalore.

 - Location: Basavangudi, Bull Temple Road